-- 78% of military members don’t think they should have to pay interest on debt when deployed to a war zone.
+- 76% of Americans think military members should not have to pay interest on debt when deployed.

 Ask the Experts